Dook Guarantees an Efficient Visa Process

 ● Recent Pay slips

-● Bank Letter showing the account information, the total amount of money deposited during the last year and current balance
+● Bank Letter showing the account information, the total amount of money deposited during the last year and the current balance

-- In case of any students/ minors travelling, the school/College ID card and a No Objection Certificate (NOC) from parent along with ID proof of parents will be required
+- In case of any students/ minors travelling, the school/College ID card and a No Objection Certificate (NOC) from the parent along with ID proof of parents will be required

 ** After your documents are collected and submitted to the consular office, you will need to go through a visa interview taken by the consular officer at the Embassy.
 This interview will help them determine whether you are qualified to receive a visitor visa or not.
 Besides this, your fingerprint scans will be done at the embassy as a part of the application process.
 You will expectedly be informed about the issuance of the visa.
 If approved and issued, it will take up to 2-3 business days to process your US visitor visa.

-Eligibility Criteria for United States Visa
+United States Visa Eligibility Criteria

 Who qualifies for the US Visitor Visa?